michaeledwards0/michaeledwards0/README.md

 ---

-I'm a cybersecurity professional with hands-on experience in vulnerability management, threat hunting, and security operations through the **LOG(N) Pacific Cyber Range**.
-My work spans Microsoft Sentinel, Defender for Endpoint, Tenable, and Azure — building detection workflows, closing exposure gaps, and responding to real attack scenarios in a live lab environment.
+I design and build secure cloud infrastructure on Microsoft Azure — with hands-on depth in identity, network isolation, governance, and detection engineering.
+My current focus is Zero Trust architecture for AI workloads, backed by real security operations experience through the **LOG(N) Pacific Cyber Range**, where I've worked inside Microsoft Sentinel, Defender for Endpoint, Tenable, and Azure across live investigation scenarios.

 My path into security isn't traditional.
-Years of experience in business systems and operations gave me something most junior analysts don't have: an understanding of how businesses actually work.
-That context shapes how I think about risk — not just what's vulnerable, but what matters most to protect.
+Years of experience in business systems and operations gave me something most junior engineers don't have: an understanding of how businesses actually work.
+That context shapes how I think about risk — not just what's vulnerable, but what matters most to protect, and how to communicate that to non-technical stakeholders.

 ---